remult/remult/docs/guide/entity.md

 And `Entity` will be decorated by the `EntityClass` decorator, and extend the `IdEntity` base class (in most cases)

-If it's constructor receives a `Context` parameter, one will be automatically injected to it.
+If it's constructor receives a `Remult` parameter, one will be automatically injected to it.

-And `Entity` will always be created by the `context` object.
+And `Entity` will always be created by the `remult` object.

 ## Here's a sample entity: